 Culinary Dropout — Marietta Street Artery at the Brickworks

 This Arizona-based restaurant chain features multiple TVs tuned into sports, live music on stage, and games like ping pong and corn hole on the patio.
 Culinary Dropout caters to groups, too.
 Its nearest eatertainment neighbors are the Painted Duck on Brady Avenue, Puttshack at the Interlock, and Flight Club opening soon at Star Metals.

 Atlanta restaurateurs Justin Amick and William Stallworth, the team behind boutique bowling bar the Painted Pin and gaming restaurant venue the Painted Duck, have set their sights on pickleball next.
 Opening in an Armour Yards warehouse later this year, Painted Pickle includes eight indoor pickleball courts and two patios, one in front of the building and the other adjacent to the proposed Beltline trail.
 Painted Pickle features a full bar and a kitchen offering everything from sushi and charcuterie boards to sandwiches and salads.
 Amick and Stallworth are also seeking possible locations for a second Painted Pickle near the Perimeter.

-Part of the Echo Street West development located at Northside Drive and Donald Lee Hollowell Parkway, Westside Motor Lounge brings a bar, restaurant, and entertainment venue to English Avenue this fall.
+Part of the Echo Street West development located at Northside Drive and Donald Lee Hollowell Parkway, Westside Motor Lounge brings a bar, restaurant, and entertainment venue to English Avenue.
 Three vacant automotive repair shops will transform into a sprawling entertainment complex featuring food, an indoor-outdoor bar and lounge with a variety of seating, and a courtyard with shuffleboard, yard games, and a stage and screen.

 Painted Park — Inman Park